chao-mu/art/README.md

 # art

-A collection of small art projects in separate code bases.
+A collection of small art projects and utilities for running them.

 ## Index

 [00001](00001) - Melting/distorting skull and cross bones with RGB channels having separate velocities (GLSL/C++)

+[img-frag](img-frag) - Utility for running many of these pieces of art.
+Simply runs a fragment shader against an image (with automatic reloading of shaders.

 ## Rendering